ericwq/gskills/docs/parameters.md

 * Green box represents a function run in a dedicated goroutine.
 * Blue box represents a placeholder for the specified type.
 * Arrow represents the call direction and order.
-* Pink arrow represents the channel communicate of `Stream.buf`.
+* Pink arrow represents the channel communication of `Stream.buf`.
-* Blue arrow represents the channel communicate of `controlBuffer`.
+* Blue arrow represents the channel communication of `controlBuffer`.
 * Right red dot means there is another diagram for that box.
 * Left red dot represents the box is a extension part from other diagram.